12 Tips and Tricks for Getting A Picky Dog to Eat Their Food

 But for the pickiest of dogs, you should try buying fully balanced, wet dog food options.
 That doesn’t mean it has to be unhealthy, canned foods.

-For example, at the honest kitchen, we offer both dog-friendly pate’s and stews that can function as either complete meals or healthy mixes.
+For example, at The Honest Kitchen, we offer both dog-friendly pate’s and stews that can function as either complete meals or healthy mixes.

 10. Feed in a Safe Place